Less Yardwork, More Family Time, Much Better for the Environment

 Q: Why keep my grass at 3.5 or 4 inches?
 A: Longer grass helps to shade the soil, helping it absorb water and preventing it from drying out as quickly.
 Longer grass means a deeper root system which helps the grass need less water to thrive.

 Q: Where can I get more information about electric-powered tools?
 A: Residents with library cards can access Consumer Reports online via the Minuteman Library Network database.
 Click on Consumer Reports with best Car Deals Plus.
 You will then be asked to enter your library card number, then type “Electric Outdoor Power Gear” in search bar to find out which brands and models are recommended and which are considered to be a “best buy”.
 Local hardware stores and the big box stores have a wide choice.
 Look for battery-powered tools – they have come a long way in the last five years.
 Even better, use push mowers, rakes, hand clippers etc. and think of it as cross-training!

 Q: Isn’t leaving leaves on the lawn bad for the grass?
-A: The Mass Horticultural Society recommends mulching the leaves with a mulching mower.
+A: The Xerces Society recommends leaving a thin layer of leaves on the grass and raking the rest under shrubs and trees.
 They actually say that the less “clean-up” you do in the fall, the better for your plants and yard.